-64 See for example, K. Keram, Gods, Sarcophagi, and Scholars (Moscow, 1960); L. Vully, Ur of the Chaldeans (Moscow, 1961); E. Tseren, Biblical Hills (Moscow, 1966).
+64See for example, K. Keram, Gods, Sarcophagi, and Scholars (Moscow, 1960); L. Vully, Ur of the Chaldeans (Moscow, 1961); E. Tseren, Biblical Hills (Moscow, 1966).

-Apostle writes about one of the forms of paganism which was most widespread in the Roman Empire.
+The above passage outlines the psychological origin and consequences of the spiritual degradation which occurs in a person when the fleshly (cf. 1 Cor 3:3), pagan origins start growing in him, and his spiritual needs are suppressed.
+In this instance the Apostle writes about one of the forms of paganism which was most widespread in the Roman Empire.
 But the causes he indicates are: pride and lack of reverence for God (they glorified Him not as God, neither were thankful), unbelief, concentrating all their powers upon goals of purely earthly life (but became vain in their imaginations), moral looseness (the lusts of their own hearts).
 These causes also lead to the emergence of many other forms of paganism.

 Some ancient-not biblical-authors also indicate moral causes as the source of corruption in people's religious views.
-Cicero, for example, wrote, "Many think of the gods unrightly, but this usually comes from moral corruption and vice; nevertheless, all are convinced that there is a Divine power and nature."

-There are also a good number of secondary causes for the emergence of new religious beliefs.
-This is the separation and isolation of nationalities, which enabled them to lose the purity of the original Revelation of God, passed along only orally; anthropomorphism of thought, which attributed to God all the human qualities and passions; and, especially, the metaphoric quality of the languages of the ancient peoples, using natural phenomena, attributes of humans, animals, birds, etc, which gradually took on a sacred character and were deified.
+Cicero, for example, wrote, "Many think of the gods unrightly, but this usually comes from moral corruption and vice; nevertheless, all are convinced that there is a Divine power and nature."65 them to lose the purity of the original Revelation of God, passed along only orally; anthropomorphism of thought, which attributed to God all the human qualities and passions; and, especially, the metaphoric quality of the languages of the ancient peoples, using natural phenomena, attributes of humans, animals, birds, etc, which gradually took on a sacred character and were deified.
 For example, the sun as the image of God-the source of life and light-particularly often became an object of religious veneration.
 Thus also did the images of higher gods (Zeus, Jupiter) emerge, as well as various gods and goddesses.